wasmerio/wasmer-python/README.md

 # Testing

-Once the extension is compiled and installed (just run `just rust`), run the following command:
+Once the extension is compiled and installed (just run `just build`), run the following command:

 ```sh